wainins/Iris-Classification-PySpark-MLlib/Assignment2_MovieLens_Spark_Cassandra/README.md

   <a href="#author">Author</a>
 </p>

 > A distributed data processing project using Apache Spark and Apache Cassandra to analyse the MovieLens 100K dataset.
-The project demonstrates the complete data engineering workflow from data ingestion into HDFS, transformation using Spark, analytical querying with Spark SQL, storage in Cassandra, and result validation.
+This project demonstrates a complete data engineering workflow from data ingestion into HDFS, analytical querying with Spark SQL and storage in Cassandra.

 ---

 # Overview

-This project was developed for **STQD6324 Data Management**.

 The objective is to build a Python-based data pipeline using Apache Spark and Cassandra to perform analytical queries on the MovieLens 100K dataset.